Laptop59/score-on-the-go/edit_compression.md

 # Score on the Go: Edit Compression

 This article will describe how to compress a ballfile (for edits in SOTG) to a string of digits.
-Balls, holds (only head), pits ("), mines, and bouncy balls, and PW, PS and DUAL changes are all under the same encoding: each of them for the purposes of this article be called a **macrocode**.
+Balls, holds (only head), pits ("), mines, and bouncy balls, and PW, PS and DUAL changes are all under the same encoding.
+Let each of them for the purposes of this article be called a **macrocode**.

 Example:
 ```